-'''

-unpack_namespace (variables_in_vector, variables_in_scalar, ignore=frozenset([]))

-Write code that unpacks Brian namespace to cython/cpp namespace.
+''' unpack_namespace (variables_in_vector, variables_in_scalar, ignore=frozenset([])) Write code that unpacks Brian namespace to cython/cpp namespace. '''

-For vector code this means putting variables in dataholder (i.e.

-GSL_dataholder->var or

-GSL_dataholder.var = ...)
-Note that code is written so a variable could occur both in scalar and vec-
+For vector code this means putting variables in dataholder (i.e. GSL_dataholder->var or GSL_dataholder.var = ...)
+Note that code is written so a variable could occur both in scalar and vector code dictionary with variable name (str), Variable pairs of variables occurring in vector code variables in scalar: dict dictionary with variable name (str), Variable pairs of variables occurring in scalar code ignore: set, optional set of string names of variables that should be ignored code fragment unpacking the Brian namespace (setting variables in the dataholder struct in case of vector)

-tor code

 Parameters variables in vector: dict

-dictionary with variable name (str), Variable pairs of variables occurring in vector

-code

-variables in scalar: dict

-dictionary with variable name (str), Variable pairs of variables occurring

-scalar code

-ignore: set, optional

-set of string names of variables that should be ignored

-Returns unpack namespace code: str

-code fragment unpacking the Brian namespace (setting variables in the dataholder

-struct in case of vector)

-unpack_namespace_single (var_obj, in_vector, in_scalar)

-Writes the code necessary to pull single variable out of the Brian namespace into the generated code.

-The code created is significantly different between cpp and cython, so I decided to not make this func-

-tion general over all target languages (i.e. in contrast to most other functions that only have syntactical

-differences)

-var_init_lhs (var, type)

-Get string version of the left hand side of an initializing expression

-Parameters var: str

-type: str

-Returns code: str

-For cpp returns type + var, while for cython just var

-write dataholder(variables in vector)

-Return string with full code for dataholder struct.

-Parameters variables in vector: dict

-dictionary containing variable name as key and Variable as value

-Returns code: str
+Returns unpack_namespace_code : str

-code for dataholder struct

-write_dataholder_single(var_obj)

-Return string declaring a single variable in the dataholder struct.

-Parameters var_obj: Variable

-'''